skalarproduktraum/phd-thesis/chapters/track2track.md

 ## Tracking Procedure — Getting the Hedgehog

+\begin{marginfigure}
+    \includegraphics{vive-controllers-t2t.pdf}
+    \caption{Controller bindings for using \emph{track2track}.
+See text for details.
+Vive controller drawing from VIVEPORT Developer Documentation, \href{https://developer.viveport.com}{developer.viveport.com}.\label{fig:T2TControls}}
+\end{marginfigure}

+After calibration and before starting the tracking procedure for a single cell, the user can position himself freely in space, and also move to the right position in time for the dataset.
+All of these functions can be performed using the HTC Vive handheld controllers.
+The controller bindings are shown in Figure \ref{fig:T2TControls}, with them the user can perform the following:

+* Move the dataset by holding the left-hand trigger and moving the controller around,
+* use the directional pad on the left-hand controller to move forward, back, left, right, with respect to the direction the user is looking into,
+* start and stop tracking by pressing the right-hand trigger,
+* play and pause the dataset by pressing the right-hand menu button,
+* playing the dataset faster or slower by pressing the right-hand directional pad up or down, and
+* stepping through the timepoints of the dataset by pressing the right-hand directional pad left or right.

+To adjust for handedness of the user, the controller mappings can be swapped with each other.

+The user can start the tracking process as soon as he is ready and has found the cell he wants to track.
+Starting a tracking step will start playing the dataset if it is currently paused.
+When tracking is active, gaze directions and other metadata are collected, and can be analysed automatically in the next step.
+The limitation at the moment is that the user _has_ to look at a trackable object when the tracking step is started, in order to seed the analysis algorithm.

 ## Analysis of the Hedgehog

 After all rays have been collected for a tracking step, all further track data is derived from the set of rays, which we call the _hedgehog_.
 An individual ray we dub _spine_, as it is more than just the ray with orientation and direction, but also contains information about: